adaltas/dsti-mlops-2022-autumn/09.deployment/lab.md

 print(r.text.strip())
 ```

 When you run it, it should return a list with predictions.
+If you get an error saying thet the module `requests` was not found, `pip install requests` and run it again.

 **NOTE:** If you didn't run the `main.py` before and left it running, this will not work!